 Do you invest?
 I hope you do, as investing, and teaching your children and friends to invest, is one of the classic ways people can and do put their futuring skills to the test.
 The great investors are all futurists to some degree, and a good study of their habits will help you improve your business and personal foresight skills as well.
 There are two types of investing, Conservative/Long-term and Speculative/Short-term (six months or less).
 Once you have enough saved and enough personal insurance to cover catastrophes, I hope you will choose to be involved in both.
 An asset mix that is commonly recommended is 80% conservative and 20% speculative.

-For conservative investing, I highly recommend starting with The Permanent Portfolio, a modified version of which I’ve been following for several years now.
-I believe a smartly asset-class-diversified approach like the permanent portfolio is the best way to capture the financial value of our planet’s accelerating technical productivity, without being an active investor or trader.
+For conservative investing, I have two main books to suggest for your edification.
+The first is Andrew Tobias’s brilliant The Only Investment Guide You Will Ever Need, 2011, which explores how saving, and cultivating a great understanding of the value of money, is by far the most important skill for any investor.
+For passive strategies, I highly recommend the The Permanent Portfolio, a modified version of which I’ve been following for several years now.
+A smartly asset-class-diversified approach like the permanent portfolio seems to me to be the best way to easily capture the growing financial value of our planet’s accelerating technical productivity, without being an active investor or trader.
 The Permanent Portfolio’s four asset classes are Index Stocks, Long-Term Treasury Bonds, Gold, and Cash.
 For some data on its performance, see Crawling Road’s 40-year retrospective study on its returns, which average 6 to 9% a year, depending on assumptions in calculations.
 This is nearly unbeatable for a passive investment strategy.

-You could stop with a conservative investment strategy like this, but I think you will learn the most about both yourself and the world by also engaging in speculative investing.
-Whether or not your short-term (six month or less) bets pay off, doing at least a little speculative investing will motivate you to understand, learn, and potentially profit from the specific changes going on in the world.
-Great speculative investors (traders) rely on superior market intelligence and learning (knowing what’s going on), strategic agility (ability to move faster than the competition), good risk management (hedging strategies), and better-than-average forecasting and foresight abilities.
+You could stop with a passive strategy like this, but I think you will learn the most about both yourself and the world by also engaging in active speculative investing with a small fraction of your funds.
+Whether or not your short-term (six month or less) bets pay off, doing at least a little speculative investing on a continual basis will motivate you to understand, learn, and potentially profit from the specific changes going on in the world.
+Great speculative investors (traders) rely on superior marketintelligence and learning (knowing what’s going on), strategic agility (ability to move faster than the competition), good risk management (hedging strategies), and better-than-average forecasting abilities.
 A special few investors have consistently beat the market average in returns, and those who do deserve to be studied carefully, for general life and psychology lessons they offer in profiting from uncertainty and volatility.
-As my personal fictional hero Kwai Chang Caine says in Kung Fu, 1972-75, (the best TV series ever!) our greatest, and least realized journey is better understanding and control of the self, emotionally, ethically, and intellectually.
+As Kwai Chang Caine says in Kung Fu, 1972-75, (one of best TV series I’ve seen) our greatest, and least realized journey is better understanding and control of the self, emotionally, ethically, and intellectually.

 In forecasting, most successful investors follow J. Scott Armstrong’s maxim that a good forecast should be conservative.
 Most are also contrarian, meaning they know how to find out when the majority is acting foolishly, and when it is a good time to bet against them.
 Finally, the best are active learners, about themselves and the world, and they learn how to find methods that work for their psychology.
-The book Market Wizards, 2012 (update of the famous 1988 original) is a great study of such traders.
+Jack Schwager’s book Market Wizards, 2012, an update of the famous 1988 original, is a great study of such traders.

 Financial foresight is a marketable commodity, and even systems as chaotic as the weather and markets have patterns.
 Lo and MacKinlay’s A Non-Random Walk Down Wall Street, 2001, makes an excellent case for the market’s partial predictability.
-Market movement is random to a first approximation (on average), but as human nature is very slow to change, we can always find and profit from predictable patterns, trends, and cycles in markets, as well as all other economic, social, political, and technological systems driven largely by human psychology.
+Market movement is random to a first approximation (on average), but as human nature is very slow to change, and is built on top of myriad predictable physical processes, we can always find and profit from predictable patterns, trends, and cycles in markets, as well as all other economic, social, political, and technological systems driven largely by human psychology.
 Good luck and happy trading!